 The Council will send you a rent statement twice a year showing your balance.
 This is usually in March and September.
 You can also ask us for a current rent balance at any time.
 We can give you a statement if you call into either of our offices, but you must have proof of identity.
 You can ask us to send a statement to your home at any time.
 Check the statement carefully; if you have any questions, contact your Income Officer.

 If your rent account is in credit because you have paid too much, you can apply to your Income Officer for a refund, or you can leave the credit in your account to pay your future rent.

-Tenants who receive state benefits or who are on a low income can apply for Housing Benefit to help pay their rent.
-You may be entitled to Housing Benefit even if you are working.
-What you get depends on:
+Tenants who are on a low income can apply for Universal Credit to help pay their rent.
+You may be entitled to Universal Credit even if you are working.
+Visit our dedicated Universal Credit page for more information.

 Whether you want to get to grips with budgeting or are looking for a bit of free, confidential advice on how to get out of financial difficulty, our Successful Tenancies Adviser is here to help.
 We can also support you to maximise your income and plan for a stable financial future.